 Select Page

-Knee Pain and Injuries
+Knee Pain and Injuries Singapore

 Address your knee pain and return your activities!

 Knee pain is one of the more common areas of pain that we address in clinic.
-With a growing silver Asian generation, there appears to be an increasing trend of non-traumatic causes of knee pain.
+With a growing silver generation, there appears to be an increasing trend of non-traumatic causes of knee pain.

 The knee is one of the main joints involved in locomotion i.e. walking, running and stair-climbing.
 Being unable to do any of these activities comfortably is frustrating and can affects one mood and outlook on life.